-We had foreclosure and sale activity during 2010.
+Our foreclosure activity has increased.
 In January 2010, we sold an asset acquired through foreclosure for gross cash proceeds of \$2,500,000 and recorded a gain of \$76,000.
 In March 2010, we sold an asset acquired through foreclosure for \$2,275,000 and financed the sale.
 During May 2010, we acquired an asset through deed in lieu of foreclosure, sold it for \$1,125,000 and financed \$1,050,000 of the sale price.
 No gains or losses were recorded on these transactions.
-During June 2010, we acquired a full service hospitality property through foreclosure.
-The estimated fair value of the property, as reduced for costs of selling, was estimated to be \$1,250,000.
-We anticipate that we will operate this property until it can be sold.
+During June 2010, the 2003 Joint Venture acquired a full service hospitality property through foreclosure.
+The estimated fair value of the property, as reduced for costs of selling, was estimated to be \$1,249,000.
+We are currently marketing to sell this property and anticipate that we will operate the property until it can be sold.

 We are currently in the process of foreclosure proceedings on several properties collateralizing our loans.
-Historically, subsequent to commencement of the foreclosure process, many borrowers brought their loans current; thus, we stopped the foreclosure process.
-Alternatively, borrowers have the option of seeking Federal bankruptcy protection which could delay the foreclosure process or modify the terms of the loan agreement.
+Historically, subsequent to commencement of the foreclosure process, some borrowers brought their loans current or provided additional collateral; thus, we stopped the foreclosure process.
+However, in general, we believe that our borrowers' equity in their properties has eroded and may further erode which may result in an increase in foreclosure activity and credit losses.
+Borrowers have the option of (1) seeking Federal bankruptcy protection which could delay the foreclosure process or (2) modifying the terms of the loan agreement.
 Typically, delays in the foreclosure process will have a negative impact on our results of operations and/or financial condition due to direct and indirect costs incurred and possible deterioration of the collateral.
 It is difficult to determine what impact the market disruptions will have on our borrowers whose collateral is in the process of foreclosure and the borrowers' ability to become current on their loans.